TBragg88/Mental-Awareness-Project/README.md

 -   **Manual Testing:**
-    The site was tested on multiple devices and browsers to verify responsive design and smooth navigation.
+    The site was personally tested on Chrome and Firefox across both 4K and 1080p monitors, as well as an iPhone 13.
 ---

 ## 🛠️ Local Development Setup